thommcgrath/Beacon/docs/configs/customcontent/index.markdown

 ---
 {% include editortitle.markdown %}

+Ark server admins are able to insert additional lines to their Game.ini and GameUserSettings.ini files that Beacon does not have built-in support for.

 ## Using the Editor

 When using the Custom Config editor, there are two tabs at the top to switch between the GameUserSettings.ini and Game.ini files.
 You can edit each just like a normal file.